ReScience/ReScience-submission/article/viejo_girard_khamassi.md

 This study is a reference implementation of @keramati that proposed an arbitration mechanism between a goal-directed strategy and a habitual strategy, used to model the behavior of rats in instrumental conditionning tasks.
 The habitual strategy is the Kalman Q-Learning from @geist.
-We replicate the results of the first task i.e. the devaluation experiment with two states and two actions.
+We replicate the results of the first task, i.e. the devaluation experiment with two states and two actions.
 The implementation is in python with numpy, scipy and matplotlib library.
 The authors couldn't provide the original implementation and we are not aware of others implementations elsewhere.